FredKSchott/snowpack/www/guides/react.md

 Image: ideally a nice header image showing the before or after, or some illustration with elements of the Snowpack logo, React, and symbols related to speed, joy.

 Snowpack is a great fit for [React](https://reactjs.org/) projects of any size.
-It's easy to get started with and can scale to projects containing thousands of components and pages without any impact on development speed.
+It's easy to get started and can scale to projects containing thousands of components and pages without any impact on development speed.
 Unlike traditional React application tooling, Snowpack saves you from getting bogged down with complex bundler setups and configuration files.

-In this guide, you'll go from an empty directory to a fully configured Snowpack project with support for React and several other useful optimizations.
+In this guide, you'll go from an empty directory to a fully configured Snowpack project with support for React and several other useful developer tools.
 In the process, you'll learn:

 - How to set up Snowpack
 - How to get started with React in a Snowpack project